Book Now Call Today

 Thomas Shannon

-Thomas Shannon is an experienced podiatrist and accomplished athlete with a focus on paediatric lower limb care.
-With a background in musculoskeletal strength, conditioning, and elite sports, Thomas offers exceptional care for young patients.
-He has represented Australia in hammer throw and Olympic weightlifting.
+Thomas Shannon, a talented podiatrist and elite athlete, has a strong interest in paediatric lower limb care.
+Leveraging his expertise in strength, conditioning, and athletics, he provides tailored care for young patients.
+Thomas proudly represented Australia in hammer throw and Olympic weightlifting.

 Foot And Leg Pain Centre